auth0/docs/articles/connections/grean/bankid-se.md

 If you are not already logged in to Auth0 in this session, you will be prompted to do so in the popup window.

-Once logged in you must grant Grean easyID consent to create connections and read the clients.
+Once logged in you must grant Criipto Verify consent to create connections and read the clients.

 ::: note
 If you have more than one Auth0 tenant, remember to select the right one. in the dialog.